 Lenders typically apply a debt-to-income ratio of 43% - 50% to determine the mortgage payment you can afford.
-Your debt-to-income ratio is the maximum amount of your monthly gross income you can spending on debt expenses such as your mortgage payment, property tax, homeowners insurance as well as other debt such as credit card, auto and student loans.
+Your debt-to-income ratio is the maximum amount of your monthly gross income you can spending on debt expenses such as your mortgage payment, property tax, homeowners insurance as well as other debts such as credit cards and car, personal and student loans.

 If you pay too much of your income toward your mortgage payment and other debts it is not affordable or financially sustainable for your in the long run.
 This is why lenders should make sure your debt-to-income ratio is manageable when they modify your mortgage.

 To address your situation, your first step should be to contact your lender and speak with a loan counselor.
 Ask the counselor about the specific loan modification program you have and determine how they calculate your monthly mortgage payment.
 In some cases, the lender may have used inaccurate or incomplete information about your other debt payments or monthly housing expenses to determine your payment.

 Additionally, your modification program may have a trial period during which you attempt to make a reduced mortgage payment based on the program's formula.
 If you can explain why you cannot afford the trial payment, the lender may reduce the payment further.